labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step2.md

 price 32.20
 ```

-One common use of `zip()` is to create dictionaries from key-value pairs:
+One very common use of `zip()` is to create dictionaries from key - value pairs.
+In Python, a dictionary is a collection of key - value pairs.

 ```python
 # Create a dictionary from headers and row values